 ANSWER: Yes.
 Full-time MVS duty assignments will be posted for bid in accordance with Article 39.2.A.6, 7, & 8.

-May employees hired prior to November 21, 2010 who have bid to a NTFT duty assignment of less than 40 hours or more than 44 hours, and subsequently become unassigned, be assigned to a NTFT assignment of less than a 40-hour work week?
+May employees who were in a FT status at the signing of the agreement but have subsequently bid to a NTFT duty assignment of less than 40 hours or more than 44 hours, and thereafter become unassigned, be assigned to a NTFT assignment of less than a 40-hour work week?

 ANSWER: No.